MS-DOS and Windows command line append command

 |;||Use ";" to separate multiple Drive:\path statements on one line.|

-Note: You cannot use any paths on the same command line as /X and /E. The :ON and :OFF options are only available in MS-DOS 5.0 and later.
+You cannot use any paths on the same command line as /X and /E. The :ON and :OFF options are only available in MS-DOS 5.0 and later.
 Do not append within a Windows environment.
 The append command can be used on a network.
-Invalid drive specifications will not be detected until DOS attempts to use the search path to find specified files.
+Invalid drive specifications are not detected until DOS attempts to use the search path to find specified files.

 Using append alone displays the current search path.

-Adds the docs and letters directories to the path which means if you typed "edit myfile.txt" and the file was not in the current directory the computer would also look in these directories.
+The above command adds the docs and letters directories to the path.
+After running this command if you typed "edit myfile.txt" and the file was not in the current directory the computer would look in these appended directories.